hyperledger/indy-node/design/anoncreds.md

 * If `issuanceTime` is not disclosed, then the latest keys will be used.

-### Referencing Schema, CredDef and RevocReg in credentials and proofs
+### Referencing Schema and CredDef in Credentials and Proofs
 * Schema is referenced by unique `SchemaDID`.
     * Created for each new Schema.
     * This is different from Schema Issuer DID (DID used to send `SCHEMA` txn) which can be the same for